Bjergsen: Copenhagen Wolves / Ninjas in Pyjamas (2013)

+Team SoloMid (2014–2020)

-On November 2, 2013, Bjerg left NiP to move to North America and joined Team SoloMid as their mid laner.
+On 2 November 2013, Bjerg left NiP to move to North America and joined Team SoloMid as their mid laner.
 He was the second player to cross over from the EU to NA LCS, after Edward left Gambit Gaming to join Team Curse during Season 3.
-On January 23, 2014, Riot Games announced that Bjerg violated the LCS rules by approaching and encouraging a contracted LCS player to leave his position at Lemondogs.
+On 23 January 2014, Riot Games announced that Bjerg violated the LCS rules by approaching and encouraging a contracted LCS player to leave his position at Lemondogs.
 He admitted the violation and was fined $2,000.
 In the Spring Split, Bjerg and TSM finished second place in the regular season with a 22–6 record, and Bjergsen won the Most Valuable Player award in his first split in North America.
 They were placed into the semi–finals, where they defeated Counter Logic Gaming 2–0 before falling 3–0 to Cloud9 in the finals.
 In Summer, Team SoloMid ended at 16–12, which was good enough for a third place seeding in the playoffs.
 TSM faced Dignitas in the first round, and won 3–1, before facing defeating LMQ in a close 3–2 series to make their fourth consecutive finals appearance, and their third against Cloud9.
 This time, Team SoloMid was able to overcome the reigning champions, and Bjerg won his first LCS Championship.

 In 2015 Spring, Bjerg once again won the MVP Award, leading his team to a 13–5 record; first place in the league.
 In playoffs, Team SoloMid defeated Team Impulse 3–1 in the Semifinals, before once again meeting Cloud9 in the title match.
 TSM defeated C9 3–1, and won their third LCS title, and Bjerg's second.
 In the Summer Split, TSM finished 5th, with a record of 11–7, but once again made the run to finals, defeating Gravity Gaming and Team Liquid both with a score of 3–1.
 In the finals, they faced Counter Logic Gaming, and were swept 3–0.
 Despite losing the Summer Finals, TSM still qualified for the 2015 League of Legends World Championship.
 At Worlds, Team SoloMid were drawn into Group D, alongside Korea's KT Rolster, Europe's Origen, and China's LGD Gaming.
 TSM came last in their group with a record of 1–5, eliminating them in the group stage.